mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 An intelligent software agent is a program that solves problems,  a program who performs work, it's a program that can act in a role and it is a program that can collaborate and interact with other agents or humans.
 Agents are objects that control their own execution thread, they are active, they typically observe their environment and pursues intents.
 Objects as defined by class are passive components whose execution part are invoked by the embedding program.

 The best way to illustrate the relationship between objects and agents is the Java code below.
-That is how an agent can be made.
+The hard part is the implementation of the agents reasoning methods leading to choosing the best possible action among many.
+Availale multi-agent frameworks such as JACK, BDI4Jade and Gorite implements BDI on top of Java.

 	public class Agent implements Runnable {
 	    public void run() {